kaizenlpi/python-aws-scripts/README.md

 # python-scripts
-A list of python scripts with ample learning comments.
+A list of AWS Boto3 python scripts I've created with ample learning comments to get things done.